fmuecke/Ipponboard/doc/manual-en.md

 - Keyboard
 - Gamepad

-Even if the control by mouse is very intuitive and catchy, my experiences have shown that with the Gamepad a substantially more relaxed operation is possible.
+Even if the control by mouse is very intuitive and catchy, my experiences have shown that with the gamepad a substantially more relaxed operation is possible.
 Therefore I would like to recommend the control with the gamepad to you with the following reasons:

-**Advantages of the Gampad control**.
+## Gampad rocks!

 1. *Everything under control*